UMAprotocol/UMIPs/UMIPs/IS_RELAY_VALID_PI_DRAFT.md

 # Price Feed Implementation

-See the InsuredBridgePriceFeed.ts in the UMA price feeds directory.
+See the [InsuredBridgePriceFeed.ts](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/InsuredBridgePriceFeed.ts) in the UMA price feeds directory.

 ## Ancillary Data Specifications

-See Data Specifications.

-# Rationale

-TBD

-# Implementation

-TBD (see Data Specifications for now).
+The ancillary data should specify two values: `relayHash` and `requester`.
+The former is a hash used to identify a relay, and the latter is the [BridgePool contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/insured-bridge/BridgePool.sol) that initiated the request.

 # Security Considerations

-N/A.
+This is a new identifier, and as long as there is a definitive answer for all requests, this should have no security impact on the UMA DVM.